Musicmancz/eqtl-research/journal.md

+# 25 Jan
+Make more stringent cutoff when comparing with SNAP, compare to less stringent.

+Since 1kG data is deeper for the 4 populations, compare number of snps which would be missing when using a less complete test.
+Prove that there are cases in which 1kG data would give positive results where HapMap results wouldn't.

 # 23 Jan

-Created a test script to make sure that the RSIDs and Block numbers in nomatch_pairs match up correctly Currently tests 30%, no reason it can't test all
+Created a test script to make sure that the RSIDs and Block numbers in nomatch pairs match up correctly Currently tests 30%, no reason it can't test all

 Next step is to write a script to find if SNP2s associated to same SNP1 are associated with each other